Joint Pruning and Channel-wise Mixed-Precision Quantization for Efficient Deep Neural Networks: Experimental Results

 On Tiny ImageNet (rightmost plot), the softmax sampling leads to the best trade-offs in the smallest sizes region.
 For higher sizes, instead, the argmax and hard Gumbel-Softmax methods yield slightly better results in terms of predictive performance.
 However, the differences are mostly negligible.
 On this more complex benchmark we do not obtain any model at iso-accuracy with respect to the FP seed, although we approach it closely.
 The most accurate model achieves 70.08\% in accuracy, with a 75.48\% size reduction with respect to the FP seed (45.05~MB), and a 1.91\% size reduction compared to the w8a8 baseline, while being slightly less accurate (-0.06\%) than the latter.
 While the method does not lead to any solutions that dominate the w4a8 reference model, it yields significant enhancements for higher regularization strengths.
 At iso-size with respect to the w2a8, we improve accuracy by 2.39\%.
 Furthermore, with an additional 1.08\% of accuracy with respect to w2a8, we have a 12.15\% smaller size.

-Based on these experiments, we conclude that the Softmax sampling strategy is the most stable one, since it yields the best results on CIFAR-10 and GSC, and has a comparable performance with respect to the other sampling methods on Tiny ImageNet.
-For this reason, we employ Softmax sampling in all following Sections.
+From these experiments, we conclude that Softmax is the most stable sampling strategy, since it yields the best results on CIFAR-10 and GSC, and has a comparable performance with the other sampling methods on Tiny ImageNet.
+Thus, we employ Softmax sampling in all following Sections.